Audition: Brahms Symphony No. 1, RCO/Karajan

 It’s worth running on the beauty of the Amsterdam Orchestra.
 There really is some beautiful playing and the corporate reputation is cemented though probably not without coercion by the military cultural administrators.

-It’s particularly saddening that in one of Karajans last performances in Britain one critic Li and his approach to the finale of this symphony as a jackbooted march.
+It’s particularly saddening that in one of Karajans last performances in Britain one critic likened his approach to the finale of this symphony as a jackbooted march.
 Nationalism in music is often misplaced.
-The truth is even in his last performance Karajan was able to wind up the tension and drama of this work beyond most I have heard and I heard Carrie Anne perform this beast live in London the year before he died.
+The truth is even in his last performance Karajan was able to wind up the tension and drama of this work beyond most I have heard and I heard him conduct this beast live in London the year before he died.

-The middle movements are perhaps more browns in Van Beethoven but there’s a good deal of beauty and drama in the pages.
+The middle movements are perhaps more Brahms than in Beethoven but there’s a good deal of beauty and drama in the pages.

 Comments